Prepare the sugar syrup and let it cool. Check out my blog post or my Simple Syrup recipe for details.

 In a medium sized pot, combine all the ingredients and mix well.

-Bring to boil on medium heat while whisking almost the whole time.
+Bring to boil on medium heat while whisking consistently.
 You do not want clumpy texture but rather a very smooth creamy texture.
-Once the cream thickens up very well, lower the heat and continue whisking for another minute or so.
+Once the cream thickens up very well, lower the heat and continue whisking for a few more mninutes until well thickened.

 Remove from heat and transfer the mixture to a Pyrex dish, cover with plastic wrap and let it cool at room temperature for at least 30 minutes.
 You can also cool an extra 30 minutes in the fridge.
 Prepare a day ahead to save time.